awentzonline/pytorch-cns/README.md

 with the fittest genome.
 This can be done at the same time as the workers are running to monitor progress.

-These examples use `multiprocessing` to run many agents at once (controlled by `--num-agents` default=10).
-A gene pool is kept in a redis ordered set--the score being the last total reward observed for that genome.

 Image generation
 ----------------
 These do not converge on anything at the moment.
 Maybe, if you are a real GANimal,